RULES AND Guidelines

 ADJUDICATED AWARDS

-Each routine will receive an adjudicated medal (Double Platinum, Platinum, Gold, Silver and Bronze) based on score.
+Each routine will receive an adjudicated medal (Double Platinum, Platinum, Gold) based on score.

 OVERALL HIGH SCORE AWARDS